byingyang/featurette/README.md

 -----

 When you attach a feature to an element it's given an id if it doesn't already have one.
-You can use `Featurette.get("id")` to access the features attached to elements.
+You can use `Featurette.get("id")` to access the feature attached to an element with the passed id.

 Example Usage
 -----